JimWasHere/flask_to_do_list/README.md

    * Keep track of supplies and inventory.
    * Add calander functionality
    * Add text or email reminders of items to be done
-   * Integrate sub-items and allow collaboration on items
+   * Integrate sub-items and allow collaboration on items.

 ReadMe will be updated as changes progress.